 A collaborative divorce is similar to traditional marriage dissolution only because both parties have their own attorneys.
 This is where the similarities end.
 It essentially serves as a hybrid between mediation and litigation.
 Divorce cases handled in a collaborative manner involve an agreement that everyone will work in a coorperative manner.
 If you go this route, you’ll need a Los Angeles divorce attorney on your side to ensure you fully understand your rights.

 A collaborative approach helps avoid letting a court make important decisions for you.
 It gives you more control over the entire divorce process while still keeping things respectful.
 Not every Los Angeles divorce lawyer has training in the collaborative approach, but your attorney at Kim Mediation and Law Center does.
 There’s no reason to let things become combative when they don’t have to.
 There are other ways to handle family law.
-Contact us today to see if we can help.
+Call or contact us today to see if we can help.

 What Issues Can I Expect During a Divorce?

 Even when family law attorneys are helping you in mediation or collaborative divorce, things aren’t always as straightforward as we might hope.
 There are certain issues that exist even when the process is completely amicable.
 Similarly, a court still has to approve your divorce settlement prior to it taking effect.
 That means you may decide some things with your soon-to-be-former spouse that simply aren’t allowable under California law.
 This is why it’s so important to have a Los Angeles divorce lawyer on your side.

 Here are just a few of the most common issues that complicate divorces — whether you go the route of litigation or a more cooperative approach.